garden-io/garden/docs/reference/module-types/kubernetes.md

     # version changes (i.e. the module or one of its dependencies is modified), or when you run `garden run task`.
     cacheResult: true

-    # The command/entrypoint used to run the task inside the container.
+    # The command/entrypoint used to run inside the container.
     command:

-    # The arguments to pass to the container used for execution.
+    # The arguments to pass to the command/entypoint used for execution.
     args:

     # Key/value map of environment variables.
 Keys must be valid POSIX environment variable names (must not start with